vleplat/Two_Factors_Update_TD/README.md

 ## Content - MatLab framework "2_fac_updates_CPD_and_LL1"

  - /Libraries : contains helpful libaries, such as Tensorlab (https://tensorlab.net)

- - /Results : contains some results presented in Section 5 of the paper.

  - /functions : contains helpful files, the MatLab implementations of the Algorithms developped in the paper, and MatLab routines to run the demos.